Craniocervical ligament injuries: Focus on the alar ligament

 - Understanding the ligament complex at C1-C2

-- It is likely the symptoms of whiplash-associated disorder are due to the posterior ligaments especially the capsular ligament more so than the alar ligament.
+- It is likely the symptoms of the whiplash-associated disorder are due to the posterior ligaments especially the capsular ligament more so than the alar ligament.

 - How essential is the essential alar ligament?